The History of Kalāhikiola Church

 What Reverend Bond found there was a roofed structure with open sides, built on the site of a former heiʻau, and often inhabited by feral pigs during the week.
 Unusable, it had to be torn down; the congregation met in a nearby sugar mill at ʻIole.

-In 1843 Reverend Bond and his congregation began construction of a wooden church with a thatched roof.
+In 1843 Reverend Bond and his congregation began the construction of a wooden church with a thatched roof.
 The oʻhia wood was obtained from Kalāhikiola hill, ten miles mauna of the church site.
 It was hauled overland by hand, as horses were rare at that time, and there were no oxen or mules.

 With incessant rains and cold winds in 1844, church attendance diminished, but the little congregation persisted.
 The church building was completed in November of 1845.
 Sunday church attendance increased to an average of 900.
 A bell was donated by a church in New York, whose pastor was a friend of Rev. Bondʻs.

 In 1848 a series of epidemics swept through the Kohala community, the first measles, then whooping cough, then influenza, stretching into the middle of 1849.
-It seemed the entire populations was affected, and entire families passed away for want of anyone healthy enough to attend to the others.
+It seemed the entire population was affected, and entire families passed away for want of anyone healthy enough to attend to the others.
 Rev. Bond wrote, "All Kohala was a hospital, and every inhabitant was a patient therein."
 Over fifty percent of the population of Kohala died in less than 12 months.
 Then, in December of 1849, Kalāhikiola Church blew down in a fierce Kona storm.
 It turned out that the carpenter had failed to peg the rafters together, causing the roof to collapse in the high wind, pushing out the walls.

 Undaunted, Bond and his congregation raised $800 to build a new church made of stone, hand carried from gulches.
-Again, lumber for structural support was cut 10 miles away, and hauled by hand to the site.
+Again, lumber for structural support was cut 10 miles away and hauled by hand to the site.
 As before, there were no horses or mules.
 The cut trees were up to f50 ft long.
 When ropes were attached, it took up to 100 native Hawaiians, men & women, 4 days to drag a tree to the site, often crossing ravines.
 Rev Bond worked every day supervising the effort.

 The lime made from fired coral, miseducating with water and sand, formed the mortar used to join the stones together.

-The original roof covering was made of pili grass, sugar cane and ti leaves, bundled and woven in a fashion described as being reserved for the structures of the Aliʻi in the days of old.
+The original roof covering was made of pili grass, sugar cane, and ti leaves, bundled and woven in a fashion described as being reserved for the structures of the Aliʻi in the days of old.
 At that time, there were only a few native Hawaiians who knew how to create the pattern.

 The floor and ceiling were made of koa wood, sawn in the mountains of Waimea, and delivered to Kawaihae, where they were sailed to Mahukona, then off-loaded and carried on the shoulders of the men of the church to the construction site. the original bell had cracked from use; funds were raised so that a new bell could be purchased.